coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Resistance:** Yes
 -   **Power Points:** 3

-You can learn details of an inanimate object's previous owner.
+You can learn details of an inanimate object’s previous owner.
 Objects accumulate psychic impressions left by their previous owners, which can be read by use of this power.
 The amount of information revealed depends on how long you study a particular object.

-*1st Minute:* Last owner's race.
+*1st Minute:* Last owner’s race.

-*2nd Minute:* Last owner's gender.
+*2nd Minute:* Last owner’s gender.

-*3rd Minute:* Last owner's age.
+*3rd Minute:* Last owner’s age.

-*4th Minute:* Last owner's alignment.
+*4th Minute:* Last owner’s alignment.

 *5th Minute:* How last owner gained and lost the object.

-*6th+ Minute:* Next-to-last owner's race, and so on.
+*6th+ Minute:* Next-to-last owner’s race, and so on.

 The power always correctly identifies the last owner of the item, and the original owner (if you keep the power active long enough).